nietras/nietras.github.io/_posts/2021-10-03-worlds-smallest-csharp-program.md

   </ItemGroup>
 ```
 Basically, cheating.
 This is what the `N` library and nuget package does
-and in fact it does both ways just to show case the ways you can abuse this.
+and in fact it does both ways just to showcase the ways you can abuse this.
 The library consists of the following files:

- - `N.csproj` - project file with a few customization to use the `N.nuspec` file.
+ - `N.csproj` - project file with a few customizations to use the `N.nuspec` file.
  - `N.nuspec` - nuspec file to customize the nuget package and apply the above mentioned global using hacks.
  - `N.props` - properties file included in the nuget package to hack the consuming project.
  - `NGlobalUsings.cs` - the file containing the `global using static` statements for consuming project.